chika-games/RPG-Maker-Specifications/xyz.md

 | U16 | An unsigned 16-bit integer. |
 | RGB | Three unsigned 8-bit integers representing the color channels red, green, and blue, respectively.
 This is equivalent to `U8[3]`. |

-Types may be appended with `[n]`, where n is a positive integer, in order to denote a contiguous chunk of said type.
-For example, `U8[4]` represents four contiguous unsigned 8-bit integers.
+Types may be appended with `[n]`, where n is a positive integer, in order to denote a contiguous array of said type.
+For example, `U8[4]` represents an array of four unsigned 8-bit integers.

 ## Memory Layout
 The following describes the overall structure of an XYZ file.
 The contents are listed in the order they appear in the file.